 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a court case file containing a docket sheet and all of the documents and filings filed in your case.
 You are able to access your court records on the internet, or at the clerk’s office of the court in the county where the case was filed.

 Every state maintains a record of someone’s criminal past.
 These state databases are connected so you can track criminal histories from other states.
-You are able to go to courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that it was in a completely different state, you might have to pay a fee for a more comprehensive search.
+You are able to go to courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that it was in a completely different state, you might have to pay a fee for a more comprehensive search.

 When you look up someone’s criminal record you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes they may have committed, which could include: